THE REMEDIAL HERSTORY PROJECT

 She said, “Sometimes I compose with great effort, again I destroyed what I had poorly written...[so that] the slight talent...given me by Heaven should not lie idle in the dark recesses of the mind and thus be destroyed by the rush of neglect.”

-She also fell in love with another nun, who’s wealthy family later separated them.
-Their letters of exchange show painful heartbreak.
-Her love died from illness a short time later leaving her stunned.
+She fell in love with another nun whose wealthy family later separated them.
+Their letters reveal their painful heartbreak.
+Her love died from illness a short time later, leaving her stunned.

 Her theology emphasized the feminine, and she thought women had just as important roles to play as men.
 She was widely popular and went on four speaking tours in defiance of prescriptions that women should stay silent in churches and in public.